Rookout/docs/docs/server-selection.md

 You may want to save the state of your debug session.
 It can be done by using a bookmark.
 It will save the following:
 1. Connected source code repositories.
-2. One or set of filters that have been selected.
+2. One or a set of filters that have been selected.